Catallactic/catallactic-site/docs/whitepaper.md

 When you place a buy order on a CEX to buy a crypto token, the CEX order matching engine searches for a sell order that’s placed at the same price as your buying price.
 Once there’s a match, the CEX executes your trade and funds your account with the token you wanted.

+Centralised exchanges utilise independent entities called Market Makers to make the market for the traders via order books, instead of an algorithmic automatic market maker that DEXs utilise.
+This means that if you or the CEX utilises a bad market maker, it will be more problematic than simply launching on a DEX.

 #### 8.2.3.
 Automated Market Maker (DEX)

 Decentralized exchanges (DEXs) are crypto exchanges where users can swap one crypto token for another in a decentralized and non-custodial manner without centralized intermediaries.
 DEXs are also permissionless, meaning anyone can use a DEX without revealing their private information.